tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 ![cluster choice, without text graphs](https://github.com/user-attachments/assets/31730e36-8a35-44e3-8f9a-b95956057fe5)
 ![cluster choice, without text](https://github.com/user-attachments/assets/a75a5f74-028a-49d1-972c-e0a57285fa1a)

+Let's go through each algorithm for choosing the number of clusters:
+1. K-Elbow method is one of the most prominent and simplest methods for evaluating cluster.
+However,

 1. We take into account columns with textual responses and split the data into 2 clasters: